 - Or would you prefer the applicant who sought out professional help for her mental health problems or the second who, even though acknowledged her problems, she tried to resolve them on her own?

 Would you hire the one who worked hard and made the most of therapy or the one who attended sessions without putting any effort?

 Which of the two would you consider to be more responsible?

 Which of the two would you trust with your new-born?

 I suspect you would choose the applicant who sought professional help and worked hard to overcome her difficulties.
 Similarly, as professionals, when we have safeguarding concerns, we tend to be more cautious when working with mothers who are in denial about their mental health difficulties, than with mothers who are honest, willing to take steps to mitigate for their symptoms and work collaboratively with professionals and their own friends and family (if available) to overcome their difficulties.

-There are sound psychological treatments for mental health difficulties relating to pregnancy.
-A Clinical Psychologist can discuss both the available therapies and clarify any issues relating to confidentiality before you decide to disclose anything about yourselves.
+There are effective psychological treatments for postnatal depression and other mental health difficulties relating to pregnancy.
+A Clinical Psychologist can discuss both the available psychotherapies and clarify any issues relating to confidentiality before you decide to disclose anything about yourselves.